AmalShalabi/AmalShalabi/README.md

 ### Another Skills
 - **Wix,Canva **:Worked on the development and implemntation of a new online markrting straegy to increase sales and brand awareness.
-  Evaluated all digital marketing camaigns,completed weekly reports, and pro-actively participated in team meeatings with Mrketing Managers and Executives.
+  Evaluated all digital marketing campaigns,completed weekly reports, and pro-actively participated in team meeatings with Mrketing Managers and Executives.
 - **SEO specialist**:A decision maker, with the ability to prioritize and develop relevant and engaging content.
-You know the old adage, “Content is king?” well, definitely i'm  placing increasing value on quality content – which will invariably include keyword or phrases that increases traffic to a site.
+You know the old adage, “Content is king?” well, definitely i'm  placing increasing value on quality content – this what will invariably include keyword or phrases that increases traffic to a site.

 ## Languages and Tools: